 On August 16, 1996, MHC, which is also a REIT in the manufactured home communities business, communicated to Chateau's Chairman, Mr. Boll, an offer to merge with Chateau.
 The offer provided a choice to shareholders and OP unit holders of \$26 cash per share or 1.15 shares of MHC common stock per share, or a combination of cash and MHC common stock at that ratio.
 The \$26 per share price represented a substantial premium over the value of between \$23 and \$24 per share that the market was assigning to the proposed Chateau-ROC combination and a 17 percent premium over Chateau's closing price on July 17, 1996, the day before the original Chateau-ROC merger agreement was announced.
 The Chateau Board reiterated its commitment to the Chateau-ROC merger and rejected the MHC offer.

-MHC decided to give Chateau's shareholders the choice of whether to accept MHC's offer, and it therefore caused MHC OP to commence a tender offer on September 4, 1996 for all outstanding shares of Chateau's common stock that it does not already own at a price of \$26 per share ("the Tender Offer").
+MHC decided to give Chateau's shareholders the choice of whether to accept MHC's offer, and it therefore caused MHC OP<F2> to commence a tender offer on September 4, 1996 for all outstanding shares of Chateau's common stock that it does not already own at a price of \$26 per share ("the Tender Offer").
 The Tender Offer expires on October 1, 1996, unless extended.
 MHC OP presently owns approximately two percent of Chateau's outstanding common stock.

-- MHC OP is a limited partnership organized under the laws of Illinois.
+- <F2> MHC OP is a limited partnership organized under the laws of Illinois.
 The sole general partner of MHC OP is MHC.
 MHC owns approximately a 90% interest in MHC OP.
-MHC is a Maryland corporation. - D. The Insiders' Response To The Tender Offer
+MHC is a Maryland corporation. - D. The Insiders' Response To The Tender Offer exchange ratio for the merger.

-On September 17, 1996, Chateau and ROC entered into the Revised Merger Agreement, providing for minor adjustments in the exchange ratio for the merger.
 What is startling about the Revised Merger Agreement is that it contemplates a series of devices that would effectively disenfranchise the shareholders, cause a transfer of substantial tax liabilities to the shareholders from the Insiders and have as their sole purpose preventing the shareholders from exercising their rights.